kw3002/Final_datastudio/README.md

 # Visualization

 Charts 1 through 4 were created using Tableau.
+Please refer to the tableau file in the repository for detailed instructions.

 # Statistical analysis